lucky-chap/shelf/README.md

 ## Mandatory Configuration

-Stripe and Unsplash configuration is required for the app to run.
+- Stripe is REQUIRED (Checkout and secure downloads).
+- Unsplash is OPTIONAL (enables Unsplash background selection in Theme Settings).
+If not set, the Unsplash option will be hidden.

 Required configuration:
 - Frontend (Vite env, in .env):
   - VITE_STRIPE_PUBLISHABLE_KEY (must start with pk_)
-  - VITE_UNSPLASH_ACCESS_KEY (optional if you don't use Unsplash features)
+  - VITE_UNSPLASH_ACCESS_KEY (optional, only for client-side references)

-- Backend (Node env, in .env or platform secrets):
+- Backend (Node env, in .env or Encore Secrets):
   - STRIPE_SECRET_KEY (must start with sk_)
-  - STRIPE_WEBHOOK_SECRET (optional, only if you add webhooks; must start with whsec_)
+  - STRIPE_WEBHOOK_SECRET (optional, must start with whsec_ if you use webhooks)
+  - UNSPLASH_ACCESS_KEY (optional, used server-side when searching Unsplash)

 Important:
 - Never put secret keys (sk_ or whsec_) in frontend code.
-- The backend validates that STRIPE_SECRET_KEY exists and starts with "sk_".
+- The backend validates that STRIPE_SECRET_KEY exists and starts with "sk_" when Stripe functionality is used.
-- The frontend enforces that VITE_STRIPE_PUBLISHABLE_KEY exists and starts with "pk_".
-- On startup, the backend Stripe module validates configuration and throws clear errors if missing.
+- The webhook endpoint validates STRIPE_WEBHOOK_SECRET if configured.
+- The Unsplash backend API validates that UNSPLASH_ACCESS_KEY is set, or returns a clear error.

 ### Stripe Configuration